Finiteness theorems for matroid complexes with prescribed topology: Order complexes of geometric lattices.

 We begin with a simple argument to show the weaker, rank dependent, part of Theorem \ref{thm:flats}.
-Let $a(L)$ be the number of atoms of $L$. \begin{theorem} The number of geometric lattices $L$ with rank $d$ and $|\mu(L)|=k$ is finite. \end{theorem} \begin{proof} We will show that if a rank-$d$ geometric lattice $L$ satisfies $a(L)\geq (k+1)k^{d-1}$, then $|\mu(L)|>k$.
+Let $a(L)$ be the number of atoms of $L$. \begin{theorem} The number of isomorphism classes of geometric lattices $L$ with rank $d$ and $|\mu(L)|=k$ is finite. \end{theorem} \begin{proof}